treee111/wahooMapsCreator/docs/TAGS_ON_MAP_AND_DEVICE.md

 | BOLTv1 |      non-VTM      |
 | ELEMNT |      non-VTM      |

-You can enable the VTM rendering method on Wahoo devices other than BOLTv2/ROAMv2 by creating a empty file on the device with the name "cfg_BHomeActivity_VtmMaps" in the root folder.
+You can enable the VTM rendering method on Wahoo devices which do not have VTOM rendering as default by creating a empty file on the device with the name "cfg_BHomeActivity_VtmMaps" in the root folder.

-The device theme is named `mapsforge-bolt.xml` or `mapsforge-roam.xml` for non-VTM rendering and `vtm-elemnt.xml` for VTM-rendering.
-It's content is more or less equal to the `tag-wahoo.xml` files.
+The VTM rendering device theme is called `vtm-elemnt.xml` and for the non-VTM devices the themes are named like the device, e.g. `mapsforge-bolt.xml` or `mapsforge-roam.xml`.
+Content wise it is more or less equal to the `tag-wahoo.xml` files.

 ## Attribute "zoom-min"
 Each entry in the theme has a "zoom-min" attribute, which defines from which zoom level onwards the element will be shown.
 If zoom-min is set to 13, the OSM-tag will be displayed in zoom level 500m, 200m and 100m.